 With that said, we thought it would be a good idea to approach some of our agency clients, from a variety of backgrounds and ask them the following question:

 “What do you consider is your biggest pressure growing your agency, and what methods have you put in place to reduce/avoid it?”

-This is a monster 8000+ word practical guide on how to cope with the pressures of scaling your agency.
-I’ve produced this guide for agency owners at all stages.
-So with that said, you may find the stuff our agency owners have advised is something you’re doing already.
+This is a practical guide on how to cope with the pressures of scaling your agency.
+This guide is for agency owners at all stages.
+So with that said, you may find the advice our agency owners have shared is something you’re doing already.

-Knowing this, I’ve included a quick navigation so you can go straight to the sections that you identify with the most:
+Knowing this, we’ve included a quick navigation so you can go dive into the sections you need the most.

 A previous survey by Hubspot revealed that two-thirds of agency owners consider unpredictable cash flow one of their top three challenges, and 19% of them called it their top concern.

-Mitchel White and Dan Cullen-Shute, CEO & Founder at Creature of London, both share the same pressure which is ensuring that they “keep the lights on”.
+Mitchel White and Dan Cullen-Shute, CEO and Founder at Creature of London

 Whatever size your agency is or how fast it’s growing, there’s always going to be that uncertainty of cash-flow.
 Sadly, we can’t see into the future and predict when we’re going to get hit by unexpected costs or experience one of those ‘bad months”.